-Nazgol Ghandnoosh’s past research has focused on race and ethnicity in the United States.
-She has written about the relationship between race and culture, the role of ethnicity in labor organizing, and ethnic exclusion in immigration law.
+Nazgol Ghandnoosh’s past research focused on race and ethnicity in the United States.
+She wrote about the relationship between race and culture, the role of ethnicity in labor organizing, and ethnic exclusion in immigration law.

 “‘Cross-Cultural’ Practices: Interpreting Non-African-American Participation in Hip-Hop Dance.”
 Ethnic and Racial Studies (2010) 33(9): 1580 - 1599. [link to article]